ufoymtest/lanyon/_posts/2017-05-17-bilateral-filtering.md

   **Recursive bilateral filtering**.
   *European Conference on Computer Vision* 2012.

-that can achieve a good trade-off:
+that can achieve a good trade-off.

+I made a [lightweight C++ library](https://github.com/ufoym/RecursiveBF) for this algorithm, and obtained the following results (RecursiveBF):

 <table>
 <tr>